coppercash/Writing/_posts/2016-01-25-Last-Get-together-This-Year.md

 I can't even describe my target clearly.
 All I can do is to head in a vague direction.

-Fortunately, I am not lonely on my journey.
+Fortunately, I am not alone on my journey.
 I have my fellas who can remind me how wonderful it will be if I achieve my goal, so I have not given up yet.

 Thanks for your companionship, my friends.
 May we make more progress in the coming year!